angelquinterol/angelquinterol/README.md

 #

 > [!IMPORTANT]
-> I'm still learning! want to show my skills an improve them.
-I'll be growing up in filds mentioned! just have to keep going!!!
+> I'm still learning! want to show my skills and improve them.
+I'll be growing up in fields mentioned! just have to keep going!!!

 <!---
 angelquinterol/angelquinterol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.